About Botox Cosmetic

 BOTOX Cosmetic doesn’t permanently get rid of wrinkles, but some repeat users report that prolonged treatment has allowed their wrinkles to soften out, as the muscles that created the creases are limited in use.

 As you might imagine, injecting toxins isn’t without risks, no matter how skilled your practitioner.
 Potential side effects listed on the BOTOX Cosmetic site are reported as:

 - Drooping Eyelid(s): While BOTOX Cosmetic claims that this side effect only occurs in 3% of patients, there are multiple reviews available on WebMD that reference long-term eyelid drooping and eye irritation.

 - Anxiety & Insomnia: WebMD reviewers also cited experiences with severe anxiety that caused insomnia and difficulty concentrating.

 - Headaches & Flu-Like Symptoms: Chills, diarrhea, and vomiting were reported in some reviews.

-Other potential side effects include facial pain, redness, swelling at the injection site, bruising, skin tightness, muscle weakness, numbness, a feeling of pins and needles, and nausea.
+Other potential side effects listed on their website include swelling at the injection site, bruising and redness, skin tightness and muscle weakness, facial pain (specifically, a feeling of pins and needles), as well as nausea.

 To reduce your risk for potential side effects, it’s important to talk to your doctor thoroughly about any medications or vitamins you’re currently taking, as well as any muscle or nerve conditions you’ve experienced.
 A full list of instructions can be found here, on the BOTOX Cosmetic site.